-With changing attitudes and technology advances making us increasingly aware of our health and wellness we are realising we are better for incorporating Biophilia in the workplace.
-Biophilia is the innate human attraction to nature and natural processes, it recognises that we as humans are a part of nature, not apart from nature and we are at our best when in natural environments.
+With changing attitudes and technology advances post pandemic making us increasingly aware of our health and wellness we are realising we are better for incorporating Biophilia in the workplace.
+Biophilia is the well researched theory of the innate human relationship with nature and natural processes, it recognises that we as humans are a part of nature, not apart from nature and we are at our best when in natural environments.

 Sunlight has a huge impact on health and general well-being in the workplace, helping to regulate the body’s sleeping patterns and circadian rhythms.
-Modern workplace design allows for the optimisation of spaces with a more human centric focus, open plan work environments and we often see the placement of cellular offices and meetings rooms near the core of the floorplate, allowing for large, open plan desking around the perimeter closer to glazing, allowing natural light to flood spaces where most people will be working.
+Modern workplace design allows for the optimisation of spaces with a more human centric focus, open plan work environments and the placement of cellular offices and meetings rooms near the core of the floorplate.
+This allows for large, open plan desking around the perimeter closer to glazing, allowing natural light to flood spaces where most people will be working.